kb2ghz/Mainframe-MVS-Programs/README.md

                         verified with WTO messages output by the main task and the sub task.

+PRG07			This is a basic TSO application that sends a message to a
+			terminal.
+The assembler lenguage source and the JCL used to assemble the program is provided in two files: PRG07.ASM and PRG07.JCL.

 MKMACLIB.JCL            This JCL job is used to create a custom MACRO library used
                         by some of the assembler examples in this repo.